-File Event Scripting is available in Mira MX x64, Mira Pro x64, and Mira Pro Ultimate Edition beginning with version 8.0.
+File Event Scripting is available in Mira MX x64 and Mira Pro x64, beginning with version 8.0.
 This feature empowers you to undertake countless applications involving real-time processing, including creating real-time measurement tables, plots, or analyses of images and other data as they are saved by the data acquisition software.
 You also can use this tool to leverage the immense power of Mira's extensive selection of sophisticated numerical calibration and processing tools to overcome the limitations of other image acquisition or instrument control software or to do real time synoptic studies.

 File Event Scripting is a powerful new Mira feature that triggers script processing when Mira detects the event when a file is saved to a folder (or is deleted or renamed).
 Your "event handling script" may do anything a Mira script can do, like measuring, processing, or calibrating an image or other data, comparing new data with other images or archived data, building a real-time plot, and more.* Mira scripting provides both low-level access and a huge library containing some 1000 built-in classes and functions, making the capabilities of your scripts almost limitless.

 - Real-time characterization of phenomena in images or other data.

 - Testing, calibration, and evaluation of imaging systems (cameras, etc.).

 - Alerting you to changes or events measured in images and other data.

 - Evaluation of new data in comparison with archived data or images.

 - Documentation: See File Event Scripting in the Mira Pro x64 User's Guide.

 - Tutorial: See the File Even Scripting Tutorial in the Mira Pro x64 User's Guide.